 TROPEL (CORNING) developed the first commercial computerized Phase Stepping systems.
 These were vertical laser interferometers that operated in the Twyman-Green and Fizeau mode.
 Data processing included a 32X32 array data acquisition off a vidicon tube camera.

 A few years later Jim Wyant at WYKO introduced Phase Shifting, where a phase was continuously swept and not stepped, improving accuracy and measurement speed.
+This method was enabled by the use of CCD sensors.

 1980’s – The Digital Age